Ray-Young/ray-young.github.io/_posts/2017-04-27-AWS-Elastic-BeanStalk-and-RDS-Quick-Setup.md

 a lot time compared with local environment setup.
 Also, a cloud environment helps developers cooperate more conveniently in web application development and deployment.
-This post shows how to setup Elastic BeanSlack and Rational Database system for serving a RESTful server.
+This post shows how to setup Elastic BeanStalk and Rational Database system for serving a RESTful server.

-### Elastic BeanSlack
+### Elastic BeanStalk

-Elastic BeanSlack is an easy deployment service for web application.
+Elastic BeanStalk is an easy deployment service for web application.
 Just select which server you need (I used Tomcat), and upload the war file, then everything is done.
 You can visit and get the response through the url.
-Here I deployed my server code on the Elastic BeanSlack.
+Here I deployed my server code on the Elastic BeanStalk.

 ![elsatic_beanslack][1]